amanVar06/ai_image_sharing/README.md

-# Generate an image using openai dall-e model.
+# Generate any image using AI with a prompt and share.
-## You can download and share the generated images as well.
-Using Cloudinary to store the shared images.